 Carissa joined iMentor in 2011 with experience in youth development and children’s rights on collegiate, domestic, and international levels.
 Prior to joining iMentor, Carissa oversaw 80 student-led service organizations at Duke University, where she developed resources to support them and advocated on their behalf to stakeholders at the university.
 Previously, she has also worked to support global children’s rights through her work with non-profits in the Philippines and with INTERPOL, where she helped enhance international law enforcement programs that protect youth from crime.
 Carissa graduated from Duke University with a B.A. in Public Policy, and began her interest in mentoring as an undergraduate, when she established a challenge retreat and mentorship program for middle school boys.
 Carissa spent her first two years at iMentor as a program coordinator, supporting pairs in Harlem and the Bronx while specializing in program design, and also volunteers as a mentor with iMentor.
 She loves working with all members of the iMentor Team and is excited to find ways to synthesize efforts across departments in her role as Program Design Manager.

-Evaluation and Research Analyst
+Research and Evaluation Analyst

 Will received his undergraduate from SUNY Plattsburgh in upstate New York.
 His exposure to mentoring began during his time in college, as mentor for a local agency.
 Immediately, Will was intrigued by the power of mentoring, and wasted no time engaging more deeply in the non-profit community.
 Will joins the iMentor team with over five years of experience in the field of mentoring.
 Over the years, Will has been engaged with various programs including Youth Advocate Programs, Inc., Drug Treatment Services, and most recently, Big Brothers Big Sisters in Buffalo, New York.
 Over the years, Will has seen that mentoring is a highly effective intervention for youth in need of direction and is excited to bring apply his experience to the iMentor model.